Noncrossing Longest Paths and Cycles: Longest Paths and Cycles on the Real Line

 \section{Longest Paths and Cycles on the Real Line}

-In this section we characterize longest paths and cycles in dimension one.
+In this section we characterize the longest paths and cycles in dimension one.
 These observations play a pivotal role in our constructions in the plane (Sections~\ref{path-section} and~\ref{cycle-section}).
 We say that an edge $e$ {\em intersects a point $p$} if the intersection of $e$ and $p$ is not empty (the intersection could be an endpoint of $e$).
-For a sorted set of $2k{+}1$ numbers, the median is the number with rank $k{+}1$, and for a sorted set of $2k$ numbers, the median is the mean of the two numbers with ranks $k$ and $k{+}1$.
+For a sorted set of $2k{+}1$ numbers, the median is the number \rv{at position} $k{+}1$, and for a sorted set of $2k$ numbers, the median is the mean of the two numbers \rv{at positions} $k$ and $k{+}1$.